Get Started Today! (954) 834-2800

 If you want to ensure that you stay safe from Raspberry Robin, we recommend that you treat USB devices and drives with caution.
 Basically, don’t go plugging in any old USB drive that you find on the side of the road or on the ground outside your office without first reporting it to IT for a security analysis.
 Even if it looks inconspicuous, be very wary of plugging in unknown USB drives.

-Through comprehensive security solutions and educational training, KB Technologies Managed IT can help your team be more cognizant and compliant with your organization’s security policies.
+Through comprehensive security solutions and educational training, KB Technologies can help your team be more cognizant and compliant with your organization’s security policies.
 We believe that the best way to keep threats from becoming bigger problems is through preventative measures.
 To learn more about how you can implement these for your business, contact us today at (954) 834-2800.

 Reach Out Today!